sensara-eu/.github/.github/ISSUE_TEMPLATE/error-report.md

 ---

-[Provide a short description of what you found and what your first idea is that is needed (i.e. fix or investigation)]: #
+[Provide a short description of what you found and what your idea is that is needed (i.e. fix or investigation)]: #
 ### Context

 - _Type_ : <bug error other>